Irene Paredes: Barcelona

 On 8 July 2021, Paredes signed a two-year deal with Barcelona after her contract with PSG expired.
 On 4 September, Paredes made her official Barcelona debut in a 5–0 routing of Granadilla Tenerife.
 On 17 October, Paredes scored her first goal for Barcelona in a 5–0 victory against Sporting Huelva.
-On 17 November, she scored her first Women's Champions League goal for Barcelona as she headed in the second goal in a 5–0 defeat of 1899 Hoffenheim in the group stage.
+On 17 November, she scored her first Champions League goal for Barcelona as she headed in the second goal in a 5–0 defeat of 1899 Hoffenheim in the group stage.

 On 23 January 2022, Paredes won her first title with Barcelona after her side thrashed Atlético Madrid 7–0 in the final to win their second Supercopa de España Femenina title.
 On 9 February, Paredes returned after recovering from Covid-19 and scored the fourth goal in the 9–1 thrashing of Real Sociedad.
 On 13 February, Paredes suffered a muscle tear in her left thigh during their 3–0 win against Athletic Bilbao and was ruled out for over four weeks.
 On 13 March, Paredes won her second Spanish league title, and her first with Barça, after Barcelona won 5–0 against Real Madrid.
 On 22 March, Paredes returned from her injury when she came on at the 65th minute in a 3–1 victory against Real Madrid in the first leg of the Champions League quarter final.
 On 30 March, she made her Camp Nou debut in the return leg of Barça's 5–2 quarter final victory against Real Madrid.
 On 21 May, Paredes started against Lyon as Barcelona were defeated 1–3 in the Champions League final at the Allianz Stadium in Turín.
 On 29 May, she won her third trophy with Barcelona as her team thrashed Sporting Huelva 6–1 in the Copa de la Reina final.

 On 18 August, Paredes was announced as the fifth captain of Barcelona before the start of the new season.

-On 19 January 2023, Paredes was sent-off during Barcelona's 3–1 victory over Real Madrid in the semi-final of the 2022-23 Supercopa de España Femenina and was subsequently suspended for the final.
+On 19 January 2023, Paredes was sent off during Barcelona's 3–1 victory over Real Madrid in the semi-final of the 2022-23 Supercopa de España Femenina and was subsequently suspended for the final.
 Three days later, her side defeated Real Sociedad 3–0 to win the trophy.
 On 27 January, Paredes extended her contract with Barcelona until June 2025.
 On 30 April, she won her second league title with Barcelona when her side beat Sporting Huelva 3–0.
-On 3 June, Paredes played the entire match as Barcelona won 3–2 against VfL Wolfsburg in the final to win her first Women's Champions League title.
+On 3 June, Paredes played the entire match as Barcelona won 3–2 against VfL Wolfsburg in the final to win her first Champions League title.

-She began the 2023–24 season with some injury and illness problems, but recovered to become the leader of the team's defense in the absence of Mapi León with long-term injury.
-To end Barcelona's perfect season, Paredes made a goal line clearance in the 2024 UEFA Women's Champions League final against Lyon, helping to win her second consecutive Champions League title.
+She began the 2023–24 season with some injury and illness problems, but recovered to become the leader of the team's defence in the absence of Mapi León due to a long-term injury.
+To end Barcelona's perfect season, Paredes made a goal-line clearance in the 2024 Champions League final against Lyon, helping to win her second consecutive Champions League title.